 For better privacy control, the person sharing the screen can restrict the view to a selected area of the screen without showing the entire screen.
 To share only a portion of the screen, the technician must open Tools and then Select Region under the Select View Region menu item.
 This option is useful when trying to reduce bandwidth usage on slow connections.

 Don’t feel stressed when troubleshooting a remote computer with two, three or even more monitors.
 Most of the remote support tools let you easily control multiple monitors, letting you view them side by side (smaller in size while fitting multiple monitors into your screen) or toggle between remote displays in their full size.
 Adjust viewing options in Tools / Zoom.

 Have you ever taken over a client with a technical issue, started a remote desktop session with great confidence to fix it in minutes and then suddenly realised you have no idea of the matter?
 Luckily, ISL Online lets you transfer that session over to a better fitting fellow supporter without any interruptions on the client side.
 Learn how to transfer active remote desktop sessions from one supporter to another.

 When connected, the preferred way to send files quickly from and to a remote computer is the in-built file transfer.
-One of the better equipped tools, ISL Online, empowers you to exchange files during remote access in three different ways – by dragging files and dropping them on the application interface, by a special file manager folder, and the last and also the most convenient way, by the SendTo shortcut in the Windows Explorer menu.
+One of the better equipped tools, ISL Online, empowers you to exchange files during remote access with a dual-panel File Manager.
+It allows fast navigation and enables you to manage files and folders on the local and remote computers quickly and efficiently.

 The key benefit of remote printing is to skip sending files over to the local computer as this handy feature enables you to print remote files directly on a local printer.
 Remote printing requires a simple, one-click installation of the ISL Remote Driver on the local computer to share a printer.
 That done, tech operators can print remote documents on their local printer.